 - Meet people inside their homes- See how people live day-to-day.

-- Read books about the region- Lear about the origin of the local people and how their society has changed over time.
+- Read books about the region- Learn about the origin of the local people and how their society has changed over time.

 Cultural Tourism Destinations

 Every country has a different culture to learn about.
-You may find some more interesting than others depending on where you come from.
-A few of the most popular countries for cultural tourist to visit include:
+Depending on where you come from, you may find some more interesting.
+A few of the most popular countries for cultural tourism include:

 - The United States